-Explorers receive a wide variety of training, to include basic and advanced Law Enforcement Explorer Academy training programs, including, but not limited to, self-defense; patrol procedures; traffic stops; report writing; domestic violence; Florida law; and, arrest procedures.
+Explorers receive a wide variety of training, including basic and advanced Law Enforcement Explorer Academy training programs, including, but not limited to, self-defense; patrol procedures; traffic stops; report writing; domestic violence; Florida law; and, arrest procedures.

 Explorers who first enter the program are placed on a six-month probationary period.
 All Explorers are required to attend weekly meetings, which include wearing their uniforms for inspection and training seminars.

 Explorers participate in a variety of community policing projects including child fingerprinting, school safety seminars and crime prevention programs.
 Explorers can also assist in various law enforcement details including traffic control and searches.
-Explorers who are 16-years old or older, who meet eligibility requirements, are allowed to ride with BSO patrol deputies during their normal shifts.
+Explorers who are 16 years old or older, and who meet eligibility requirements, are allowed to ride with BSO patrol deputies during their normal shifts.